Best Cheap Health Insurance in Oregon (2026)

 Kaiser Permanente is the best health insurance company in Oregon.

-Kaiser Permanente is the only company with a perfect five-star rating from HealthCare.gov in Oregon.
-Star ratings measure customer satisfaction, plan quality and management.
+Kaiser Permanente is the only company with a perfect 5-star rating from HealthCare.gov in Oregon.
+That means the company has excellent customer satisfaction, plan quality and management.

 Find Cheap Health Insurance Quotes in Oregon